 The other 70s attempt to cash in on “Jaws”‘s popularity was “Misterjaw.”
 This series debuted on the 1976 DePatie-Freleng produced “Pink Panther and Friends” TV series.

 Misterjaw was a great white shark who wore a top hat, vest, and spoke with a mock-German accent.
 He had a habit of scaring humans for fun.
 This was by sneaking up on people and yelling “Gotcha!,” causing them to panic.
 The main supporting character is “Catfish,” Misterjaw’s best friend.

 On video: The entire series was released to DVD in 2018.

 Sharks of the generic cartoon “man-eater” variety make various appearances on “Total Drama.”

 This got amplified during this season’s “Total Drama: Revenge of the Island” season.
 Apparently, part of the “revenge” aspect is the creatures on the island having mutated thanks to toxic waste.
 One of the recurring sharks had mutated into an air-breathing shark that could walk on land, like Jabberjaw and Kenny.

-On DVD: The first season of “Total Drama” is available on DVD.
+On video: For North America, only the first season of “Total Drama” is available on DVD.
 Unfortunately, it’s with Cartoon Network’s edits intact, not the original Canadian Teletoon versions.
-Fortunately, the original Teletoon version’s available through Amazon and iTunes.
-It’s also available on Netflix.

 The Scooby-Doo Show